BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 ```

 This can be either inline or in a new line and will automatically add the external and example link.

+An image will be generated for each playground without an image, so don't worry about screen-capturing your playground.
+Please commit those images along with your document!

 ### Adding media (videos and images)